-Local Government Na Regional Priorities Expand the local agricultur Leverage the new Regiona employment and housing o Liveable and Resilient Improve water quality and Support environmentally su climate change and natura Retain and protect local bio Productive and Connected Deliver new and diverse en Protect the ongoing viability Support the RJP with a foc alternative energy.
-Housing and Place Deliver new housing in app Enhance the variety of hou Retain and support the unio Smart, Connected and Accessible (Infrastructure) Foster stronger connection subregion.
-Grow agricultural and freig Improve access to reliable
+Local Government Narratives - Key Themes Regional Priorities Expand the local agricultural industries and tourism Leverage the new Regional Job Precinct to continue to expand new employment and housing opportunities Liveable and Resilient Improve water quality and security Support environmentally sustainable development that is responsive to climate change and natural hazards.
+Retain and protect local biodiversity Productive and Connected Deliver new and diverse employment opportunities Protect the ongoing viability of important farmland Support the RJP with a focus on food production, manufacturing and alternative energy.
+Housing and Place Deliver new housing in appropriate locations Enhance the variety of housing options available -ensuring adequate supply Retain and support the unique character of local towns and villages Smart, Connected and Accessible (Infrastructure) Foster stronger connections and alignment with the Northern Rivers subregion.
+Grow agricultural and freight links to South East Queensland.
+Improve access to reliable broadband and telecommunications services.